-Paragraph 4(a) of the UDRP Policy sets out the following threshold for the Complainant to meet for the granting of the relief sought (transfer of the disputed domain name):
+Paragraph 4(a) of the UDRP Policy sets out the grounds which the Complainant is required to establish for the granting of the relief sought (transfer of the disputed domain name):

 - i.
 The disputed domain name is identical or confusingly similar to a trade mark or service mark in which the Complainant has rights; - ii.
 The Respondent has no rights or legitimate interests in respect of the disputed domain name; and - iii.
 The disputed domain name has been registered and is being used in bad faith.